jordanvieler/scripts/README.md

 # scripts
-Here are some scripts that I use to do things.
+Scripts that I use to do things.